-Intrapreneurs are staff who are already within your organization, and have the mindset and the skills to innovate.
+Intrapreneurs are staff who are already within your organization and have the mindset and the skills to innovate.
 Think of them as entrepreneurs who happen to already work for you.

-Finding and motivating intrapreneurs within your business is an excellent way to encourage a more innovative approach to problem solving.
+Finding and motivating intrapreneurs within your business is an excellent way to encourage a more innovative approach to problem-solving.

 Encourage your people to think about innovation on a daily basis

-Innovation shouldn’t be something people think about only during retreats and workshop.
+Innovation shouldn’t be something people think about only during retreats and workshops.
 If thinking about new ways of doing things is seen only as an occasional exercise, you’ll never be able to access the full potential of your employees’ creativity and imagination.

 Instead, make room for your staff to consider innovation as part of their daily tasks.
 For example, manufacturing giant 3M is famous for giving its employees a 15% time allowance every day for constructive daydreaming.